grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/pl.md

 a privacy architecture for the system describes any assumptions about and dependencies on external systems and services;

-changes in the enterprise architecture are reviewed and updated {{ insert: param, pl-08_odp }} to reflect changes in the enterprise architecture;
+changes in the enterprise architecture are reviewed and updated frequency for review and update to reflect changes in the enterprise architecture; to reflect changes in the enterprise architecture;

 planned architecture changes are reflected in the security plan;